valiot/opex62541/docs/tutorials/Discovery.md

 :ok = Server.set_lds_config(lds_pid, application_uri)
 ```

-**Note**: LDS Servers only supports the Discovery Services, therefore, it cannot be used in combination with any other capability.
+**Note**: LDS Servers only supports the Discovery Services.
+Therefore, it cannot be used in combination with any other capability.

 ## Registration

-The LDS maintains a list of available servers which may be used by servers to announce their existence to clients.
-Any other server can register with this server using `discovery_register/2` function as shwon bellow:
+The LDS maintains a list of available servers which servers may use to announce their existence to clients.
+Any other server can register with this server using `discovery_register/2` function as shown below:

 ```elixir
 alias OpcUA.Server